"American Crime Story" Is Taking On The Clinton Impeachment With An Epic Cast

-Season 3 of Ryan Murphy's American Crime Story is officially on its way, according to a press release from FX — and it's about one of the most controversial scandals in American history.
+Season three of Ryan Murphy's American Crime Story is officially on its way, according to a press release from FX — and it's about one of the most controversial scandals in American history.

 Impeachment: American Crime Story tackles the case against President Bill Clinton, which led to his impeachment by the House of Representatives and entangled White House intern Monica Lewinsky, whom Clinton had a sexual relationship with.